matthansen0/docker-arkime/README.md

 ### Use `docker-compose`
-You can use `docker-compose` if you want to setup Elasticsearch together with Arkime in one step.
+You can use `docker-compose` if you want to setup OpenSearch together with Arkime in one step.

 #### Configuration
 1. Please copy or rename the file `docker-compose.env` to `.env` **before** running `docker-compose up`.
 You may want to change some of the variables inside.
 Each variable is documented there.

-2. Please ensure you have done this step (otherwise Elasticsearch won't start): https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html
+2. Please ensure you have done this step (otherwise OpenSearch won't start): https://opensearch.org/docs/latest/opensearch/install/docker/#important-host-settings

+    To apply the setting on a live system, run:
+    ```shell
+    sysctl -w vm.max_map_count=262144
+    ```

-3. Run `chmod -R 777 es_data` **OR** `chown -R 1000:1000 es_data`.
-This is needed for the Elasticsearch containers to be able to write to that direcotry.
+3. Run `chmod -R 777 os_data` **OR** `chown -R 1000:1000 os_data`.
+This is needed for the OpenSearch containers to be able to write to that direcotry.

 #### Start
 Simply run
 ```shell
 docker-compose up -d
 ```
-*It can take some time until the Elasticsearch instances are fully started.*
+*It can take some time until the OpenSearch instances are fully started.*

 The Arkime viewer instance can be accessed via